Aineoh/exploringidentity-AAD117/README.md

 Week 4
 -------
 This week we started a new project.
 We have to design an identity for the company Uncommon Knowledge.
-Meet the client
+We met our client this week who gave us a presentation on what the company is about abd what look he wants.

 Week 5
 -------

 This week we had a workshop from Little Thunder.
-They explained to us their process and how they
+They explained to us their process and how they develope ideas for clients.

 Week 6
 -------